-- The contractual agreement between the beneficiary and the agent specifying the offered salary and other conditions of employment.
-A contract is not required between the beneficiary and the entities that will ultimately use the beneficiary’s services.
+- The contractual agreement between the beneficiary and the agent specifying the salary offered and other conditions of employment.
+A contract between the beneficiary and the entities that will ultimately use the beneficiary’s services is not required.

-- If the foreigner must work in more than one locality, it is necessary to include the itinerary with the localities and dates of the work.
-There are no exceptions to this rule although USCIS is flexible on the ammount of detail that must be included.
-What is mentioned at the beginning of the point is the minimum data you must submit.
+- If the alien must work in more than one location, it is necessary to include the itinerary with the locations and dates of work.
+There are no exceptions to this rule although USCIS is flexible about the detail included.
+What is mentioned at the beginning of the point is the minimum that must be submitted.

-This must demonstrate that you are authorized to act as an agent for other employers.
+This must show that you are authorized to act as an agent for the other employers.

 Agents filing petitions using Form I-129 must include the petition:

-- Supporting documentation that includes the complete itinerary, dates, event name and addresses of current employers.
-Also the names, addresses of the establishments, localities and premises where the service will be provided.
+- Supporting documentation including full itinerary, dates, name of event, and addresses of current employers.
+Also the names, addresses of the establishments, locations and premises where the service will be provided.

-- Explanation of terms and conditions of employment with the required documentation.
+- Explanation of terms and conditions of employment with required documentation.

-As soon as USCIS approves the application, the beneficiary can file another one for the visa at a US consulate or embassy.
+As soon as USCIS approves the application, the beneficiary can submit another one for the visa at a US consulate or embassy.

 Agent acting for foreign employers

-Agents in these cases must present minimal document evidence for O-1 visa petitions.
+Agents in these cases must submit minimal document evidence for O-1 visa petitions.
 This includes:

-- Summary of the terms of the oral agreement or a copy of any written contract between the foreign employer and the beneficiary.
+- Summary of the terms of the oral agreement or copy of any written contract between the alien employer and the beneficiary.